Subscribe to get updates sent to your inbox!

 You’re likely aware of the impact a corporate crisis could have on your organization.
 But, if you’re having trouble convincing your bosses that crisis preparation is critical – and a valuable investment – here’s how you can get their attention.
 Focus on: Money.
 Revenue.
 Profit.
 The Bottom Line.
 Or, whatever term your organization uses.

-A mishandled corporate crisis can have both direct and indirect impacts to your revenue and profit margins.
+A mishandled corporate crisis can have both direct and indirect impacts to your revenue, profit margins and reputation.
 While you may be more familiar with the direct effects, the indirect ones can have just as much financial impact.

 Here are five potential losses to your company if you are hit with a corporate crisis.